vito588p/vito588p/README.md

 ### Hi, I'm Weber 🔰
-A Ruby on Rails engineer, drummer, and marketing consultant with a deep passion for technology.
+A Ruby on Rails developer, drummer, and marketing consultant with a deep passion for technology.

-Also a lover of music, movies, and photography.
+I am also a lover of music, movies, and photography.

 [Dev Blog @ Medium](https://medium.com/@weberindeed)